19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“aided person” means a person who has been granted a certificate stating that he is granted legal aid under this Act and, where such a person is an infant, includes his guardian;
+“aided person” means a person who is issued a Grant of Aid and, where such a person is a minor, includes his guardian;

+[Act 6 of 2013 wef 01/07/2013]

+“court” means any court, tribunal or adjudicator before which or before whom any proceedings referred to in Part I of the First Schedule are heard;

+[Act 6 of 2013 wef 01/07/2013]

 “Director” means the Director of Legal Aid appointed under section 3 and includes a Deputy Director and an Assistant Director of Legal Aid;

 “goods and services tax” means the goods and services tax levied under the Goods and Services Tax Act [Cap.
 117A];

+“Grant of Aid” means the document issued by the Director under section 8(2) stating that legal aid is granted to a person;

+[Act 6 of 2013 wef 01/07/2013]

-“guardian”, in relation to an infant, includes any person whom the Director considers might properly be appointed to be the next friend or litigation representative of the infant;
+“guardian”, in relation to a minor, includes any person whom the Director considers might properly be appointed to be the litigation representative of the minor;

-[42/2005 wef 01/01/2006]
+[Act 6 of 2013 wef 01/07/2013]

 “judge”, in relation to proceedings —